Agent Skills: Constructive Dissent

 **Core Argument**: [What's being challenged and why]

-**Evidence**: [Data or reasoning supporting challenge]
+**Evidence**: [Data or reasoning supporting the challenge]

 **Alternative Approach**: [What to do instead]